 After Pan’s Labyrinth, Del Toro’s name was at a peak, only for him to run afoul of a host of production problems with a cancelled adaptation of H.P.
 Lovecraft’s At the Mountains of Madness (1936) and an interminable pre-production process as the original director of The Hobbit: An Unexpected Journey (2012) and sequels, which led to his quitting.
 Pacific Rim was Del Toro’s return to the director’s chair after a seven year absence.
 He has not been idle during this period, having produced a host of other films, especially animated films.
 He wrote/produced Don’t Be Afraid of the Dark (2011) and Scary Stories to Tell in the Dark (2019).and produced the likes of Hellboy Animated: Sword of Storms (2006), Hellboy Animated: Blood and Iron (2007), The Orphanage (2007), While She Was Out (2008), Julia’s Eyes (2010), Splice (2010), Don’t Be Afraid of the Dark (2011), Kung Fu Panda 2 (2011), Puss in Boots (2011), Rise of the Guardians (2012), Mama (2013), The Book of Life (2014) and Kung Fu Panda 3 (2016), as well as the tv series The Strain (2014-7) based on his novel.

-Guillermo Del Toro makes a welcome return with Pacific Rim.
+Guillermo Del Toro made a welcome return with Pacific Rim.
 It is a film that has been designed with very simplistic appeals – the adolescent one of seeing giant robots and monsters in hand-to-hand combat and the attendant pleasures of mass destruction.
 On screen, Pacific Rim is exactly what you expect it to be from the promotion and publicity.
-You might, for instance, compare it to Michael Bay’s Transformers (2007) and sequels Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011) and Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).
+You might, for instance, compare it to Michael Bay’s Transformers (2007) and sequels Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011), Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).
 There is no real difference in the pitch between the two films – both are adolescent fantasies of seeing giant machines beating the crap out of one another and the attendant orgy of mass destruction that has been put on for us by the top effects houses in the world.